-Context Resolution.
-Given a contextual query CQ with an extended context descriptor, for each context state $s=(c_1,c_2,\ldots,c_n)$ in the context of the descriptor, we search the contextual preferences in the profile to locate a state that matches it.
+Determination of relevant paths in the profile tree.
+Given a contextual query CQ with an extended context descriptor, for each context state $s = (c_1, c_2, \ldots, c_n)$ in the context of the descriptor, we search the contextual preferences in the profile to locate a state that matches it.
 To this end, we use the profile tree.
-If there is a state that exactly matches it, that is a state $(c_1,c_2,\ldots,c_n)$ , then the associated preference is returned to the user.
+If there is a state that exactly matches it, that is a state $(c_1, c_2, \ldots, c_n)$ then the associated preference is returned to the user.
 Note, that this state is easily located, by a single depth-first-search traversal of the Profile tree.
-Starting from the root of the tree (level 1), at each level i, we follow the pointer associated with $key=c_i$ .
+Starting from the root of the tree (level 1), at each level i, we follow the pointer associated with $key = c_i$ .

 If such a state does not exist, we search for a state s' that matches s.
 If more than one such state exists, we select the one with the smallest distance, using either the hierarchy or the Jaccard distances.